toddcf/code-snippets/seo/google-search-results.md

   - Once the results are retrieved, they are passed through Google's algorithm, which has over 200 elements that help it decide how to rank each result.
   - Pagerank was the key element in Google's original algorithm.
 It is how Google's search results were more relevant than other search engines' at the time.
   - See http://infolab.stanford.edu/~backrub/google.html for the original 1998 thesis, written by the Google founders.
+  - Alta Vista originally based its search results on the keywords in websites' meta tags.
+But this was open to abuse, and people listed keywords that were not relevant to the pages.
+In 1998, Google improved on this with its backlink formula, figuring that a page was more relevant the more links it had pointing to it.
 5. SERP (Search Engine Results Page).
-  - Once the results have been ranked, they are displayed on the SERP (Search Engine Results Page).
+  - Once the results have been ranked, they are displayed on the SERP (Search Engine Results Page) in the order that the search engine has determined will be most relevant to you.

+## How Google Prevents Gaming of the System

+1. They check the quality of the links pointing to your site.
+  - If the sites linking to you are low-ranked or obviously were just built for the purpose of linking to your site, they don't boost your ranking much.
+2. Reciprocal Links.
+  - If you and another site are linking to each other, it looks like quid pro quo, and does not help your rank.
+  - If another site links to you and you *aren't* linking back to it, this looks like the site altruistically wants to link to you.